bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_2.md

 - Integrated backend endpoints for getting a user's account information
 - Integrated backend endpoints for editting a user's account information
 - Designed the profile page
+- Added a form to profile page for doctor verification
 - Updated project plan

 ### **Code related significant issues:**